Early summer colour in the gardens

 Pick up a handy plant guide for the borders as each comes into its prime.
 There will be a list of the plants growing and where to find them.
 Some will be available from the plant centre shop, so you can plant them at home.

 As you wander in the gardens you'll find the viewing point signs, on them are quotes from the Country Life sales particulars, describing the potential of the gardens to new owners.
 I wonder if Lord and Lady Bearsted took any of this advice when they planned the new garden schemes with their garden designer Kitty Lloyd Jones?

 The clay lining of the pool was put in before the 1930s and over the years has gradually worn away.
 The water had penetrated the thin lining of clay resulting in several leaks.
 The recent renovations are coming to an end and the pool will soon return to it's former glory.

 Conservation work is at the heart of what we do

 To enable us to conserve this delicate garden, we need to be able to manage the greater numbers of people visiting in our twelve month opening period, which can be very challenging at times.
 Part of that management scheme which has been carefully thought through is to rotate the garden areas as they come into season; for example throughout the winter and into early spring we enable visitors to follow the spring bulbs.
 Walking on hard pathways, with other areas being viewed from a distance to show off the structure of the plants.
 This will be followed by the first early herbaceous border coming into flower and other areas will open as the year goes on.

 Take something home to grow

-A selection of the plants showcased in the garden is available to buy at Upton Stores and ready to take home after your visit.
-If you are inspired by the gardens and want to plan for your own displays you can also buy a range of heritage seeds.
+A selection of the plants showcased in the garden is available to buy in the plant centre.
+If you are inspired by the gardens and want to plan for your own displays, you can also buy a range of heritage seeds.